Frequently Asked Questions:

 We generally do not accept personal checks.
 If desired, we can send your personal check to the state for the state fees and you can pay our fees via cash or Zelle.
 This does result in longer processing times and may result in errors from PennDOT on your title or registration.

-What does it mean if my title has to be processed “manually”?
+What does it mean if my title has to be processed “manually” or “on paper”?

 What if I bought a vehicle and the seller’s signature wasn’t notarized?